xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    :::

 3. In the `my-app/src` directory, update the existing `App.js` file to use the `XmtpContext` you just created and add the **Connect to XMTP** button UI element, as shown in the highlighted code.
-Copy this copy and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3-->
+Copy this code block and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3-->

-    ```js {4,7,12-25} showLineNumbers
+    ```javascript {4,7,8,12-25,27} showLineNumbers
     import { useContext } from "react";
     import "./App.css";
     import { WalletContext } from "./contexts/WalletContext";